-For the past six months, ARKit has been changing the way iOS users see and interact with the world, though many users don’t even know it?
+Since the past year, ARKit has been changing the way iOS users see and interact with the world, though many users don’t even know it?
 So what is ARKit, and why do we think it’s so important for Making Ideas Happen on mobile?

-ARKit - short for Augmented Reality Kit - is Apple’s SDK for creating augmented reality apps on the iOS platform.
+ARKit -Augmented Reality Kit - is Apple’s SDK for creating augmented reality apps on the iOS platform.
 Released shortly after Apple’s keynote at WWDC 2017, ARKit is the software giant’s first major platform for building AR apps on its devices.
 Prior to its release, developers lacked an easy way to harness some of the basic functionality required for a truly immersive 3D experience.

 With ARKit, the ability to harness the iPhone’s cameras and dynamic sensors is much easier, and because developers are working with a narrower range of devices and specifications - ARKit is compatible with 10th gen (iPhone 6s) devices onward - it has never been easier to develop augmented reality experiences on iOS.
 Apple followers large think the technology will be the basis of the much-hyped (though still unannounced) Apple ar glasses, but for now its use is still limit to more recent iPhone iterations.